+THIS IS NOT A NEW DECALOGUE

+But there isn't any reason why you shouldn't know three rules of lighting: 1.
+Plenty of light.
+2. Well directed light.
+3. No glare,

-MONONGAHELA
+MONONGAHELA SYSTEM

-COTTAGE DEFEATS | thoughts of millions of human be-KANAWHA HALL
+KANAWHA HALL

-Opens Wedness Gymnasium
+Opens Wednes Gymnasium

-The intramural volley ball league tegan play Wednesday night with the Cottage winning over a team representing the second floor of Kanawha Hall, 21-23, 21-1, 21-4.
+The intramural volley ball league began play Wednesday night the Cottage winning over a team representing the second floor of Kanawha Hall, 21-23, 21-1, 21-4.
 In the second game of the evening the Lodge team defeatd the third floor of Kanawha Hall, 21-23, 21-15, 21-14.
-Allen Smyth, director of the league, was the umpire.
+Allen Smyth, director of league, was the umpire.

-Games are played four nights week beginning at 6:30 o'clock.
-A!len Smyth, director, announces that any team wishing to play in the league may enter at once.
-Send or bring the entries to Allen Smyth, Kanawha Hall.
-Captains for each group are to be selected by the team memb
+Games are played four nights week beginning at 6:30 o'clock, A!len Smyth, director, announces that any team wishing to play in the league may enter at once.
+Send or bring the entries to Allen Smyth, Captains for group are to be selected by the team

 Crosses Swords With Dreiser and Lewis

 Continued from page 1

 so called intellectuals who are sanping the strength of those who come under their baneful influence.

-Mr. Durant has pointed out weakness of such critics as Oswald Spengler who in his "Decline of the our West" prophesies disaster to present civilization.
-He has also crossed swords with Henry L. Menc-ken, Theodore Dreiser and Sinclair Lewis, who, he said, are typical of the group that dominates a high stratum of thought and finds little or nothing encouraging in the picture of modern civilization.
-Mr. Du rant has pictured government as a social instrument under which lives of many are safeguarded from the infancy to death, with the hope that among the thousands of human beings there may be developed a genius who will contribute his bit to the deathless fund of culture that moulds and enriches the lives and
+Mr. Durant has pointed out weakness of such critics as Oswald Spengler who in his "Decline of the West" prophesies disaster to our present civilization.
+He has also crossed swords with Henry L. Mencken, Theodore Dreiser and Sinclair Lewis, who, he said, are typical of the group that dominates a high stratum of thought and finds little or nothing encouraging in the picture of modern civilization.
+Mr. Du rant has pictured government as social instrument under which lives of many are safeguarded from the infancy to death, with the hope that among the thousands of human beings there may be developed genius who will contribute his bit to the deathless fund of culture that moulds and enriches the lives and

-It's Always Time
+It's Always Time To Save

-To Save

-- and -
+> - and -

 This Bank

 Is Ready to Be of Service to You.